YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/ReadMe.md

 The original motivation for identity-based cryptography was to simplify certificate management and thus eliminate the need for Certification Authorities.

+**Challenge in Traditional PKI**

+With traditional public key cryptography, the generation of the keys, the publication of the associations between parties and their public keys and the management of all this require a dedicated secure infrastructure.
+Such an infrastructure is expensive, complex, does not scale well to large sizes, and does not easily extend to manage parties’ attributes, e.g., their roles and rights.

-**Comparison with PKI**
+**Comparison with Traditional PKI**

 In traditional Public-Key Infrastructure (PKI), a public-key certificate is required to bind the key to its user.
 However, certificates are not required in IBE, because each user has a unique identity to which they are intrinsically bound.
 Instead, IBE requires a trusted central authority called a Private-Key Generator(PKG) for generation and distribution of private keys to registered users.

+**Simplicity of IBE**
-IBE offers a much simpler solution for many applications, solving the above challenge.
+IBE offers a much simpler solution for many applications, solving the above challenge and meeting the orginal motivation.
 And two reasons are elaborated as follows.

 **First Resaon for Simplicity**: